AriFordsham/GHCWiki/commentary/rts/storage/gc/ca-fs.md

-The info table of various closures may contain information about what static objects are references by the closure.
+The info table of various closures may contain information about what static objects are referenced by the closure.
 This information is stored in two parts:

 1. a static reference table (SRT), which is an array of references to static objects
 1. a bitmask which specifies which of the objects are actually used by the closure.